mozaik-association/mozaik/docs/3Mandates-module.md

 - The invalidation of mandates
 - The renewal of mandates

-For the creation of a mandate severale fields which was previously created in the structure module must be complete as:
+For the creation of a mandate severale fields must be completed on the mandate form:

+- The representative
 - The designation assembly
+- The mandate catégory
-- The legislature
+- The legislature (only for political mandates)
 - The state assembly
+- The start date and deadline date

 ## Selection committees